stencila/dockta/README.md

 ## Features

+> 🦄 Features that are planned, but not yet implemented, are indicated by unicorn emoji.
+Usually they have a link next to them, like this 🦄 [#2](https://github.com/stencila/dockter/issues/2), indicating the relevant issue where you can help make the feature a reality.
+It's [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) with calls to action to chase after mythical vaporware creatures!
+So hip.

-### Builds a Docker image for your project sources
+### Builds a Docker image based on your source code

-Dockter scans your project folder and builds a Docker image for it.
+Dockter scans your project and builds a custom Docker image for it.
 If the the folder already has a `Dockerfile`, Dockter will build the image from that.
 If not, Dockter will scan the source code files in the folder and generate one for you.
 Dockter currently handles R, Python and Node.js source code.
 A project can have a mix of these languages.

 #### R